vishalg0wda/s2-sdk-typescript/docs/models/components/three.md

 # Three

-A named series of (timestamp, value) points each representing an instantaneous value.
+Named series of `(timestamp, value)` points each representing an instantaneous value.

 ## Example Usage